donovm4/learning-app-service/README.md

 ### What is an App Service

-- fully managed web application hosting platform
+- fully managed web application and REST API hosting platform
 - PaaS offering through Azure
   - user focuses on design and configuration
   - Azure handles infrastructure and scale